NSW Women Lawyers Achievement Awards 2007

 Justice Mathews gave an inspiring speech as the special guest speaker for the evening, reminding all in attendance of the unique contribution that women have to make to the law.

-Recipients of the other Achievement Awards to be presented and announced at the Dinner were:
+Recipients of the other Awards presented and announced at the Dinner were:

 - Juliet Bourke, Partner, Aequus Partners, recipient of a special Judging Panel’s award, the Most Outstanding Contribution by a Member Award;